Dedicated Sessions will be offered to complement the Technical Programme, adding to its depth and variety.

 Convenors:

-This session will gather basin modeling practitioners and geoscientists interested in the role of large-scale geological processes as they affect subsurface components of the Energy Transition.
+The session will gather subsurface systems modeling practitioners and geoscientists interested in the role and value of geological process simulators.
 It will enable new technical developments and scalable applications of static and dynamic geological process modeling to be showcased.
-Topics will include:
+Scalable indicates the ability to initiate analyses on a basin scale, and to then enable analyses to be performed on a local or prospect scale.

 Convenors: